 - 1. Direct Entry Year 13 (FSFE) or Equivalent - a.
-Passed the University Foundation Programme; or - b.
-Passed Fiji Year 13 Examination with an aggregate of at least 200 marks in 4 subjects with a minimum of 50% in English or

-- equivalent; or - c.
-Passed an examination deemed by the University to be equivalent to the University Foundation Education Certificate - 2.
+A pass in the University Foundation Programme; or - b.
+A pass in Fiji Year 13 Examination with an aggregate of at least 200 marks in 4 subjects with a minimum of 50% in English or equivalent; or - c.
+A pass in an examination deemed by the University to be equivalent to the University Foundation Education Certificate - 2.
 Mature Entry Admission.
 Persons can be admitted to the programme as per the mature entry admission regulation. - 3.
 Unclassified.
 Persons can be admitted to the programme as per the Unclassified regulation.